 Ray enjoyed crocheting and won several awards at the Brown County 4-H Fair for his afghans and tablecloths.
 He also enjoyed tending to his flower gardens and playing bluegrass music with his mandolin and banjo.
 Ray was a fan of western movies, with John Wayne being his favorite actor.
 He loved spending time with his family, especially his grandchildren.

 Ray is survived by his daughter, Rose (Mike) Ratzburg of Nashville; grandchildren, Mike Ratzburg and Katie (Chris) Thompson, both of Nashville; great grandchildren, Zachary and Morgan Thompson; sister, Patty Albright of Indianapolis; and several nieces and nephews.

 He was preceded in death by his loving wife of 67 devoted years, Virginia L. (Vaught) Albright, whom he married on August 19, 1950 in Indianapolis.
 She preceded him in death on March 5, 2018.
 Ray was also preceded in death by brothers, Tommy Eugene Albright and Billy Albright.

 The Rev. Danny Law will conduct a funeral service at 1 p.m. on Thursday at Meredith-Clark Funeral Home Cremation & Personalization Center, 179 E. Mulberry Street in Morgantown.
 Friends may call from 11 a.m. until service time on Thursday at the funeral home.
 Burial will be at Goshen Cemetery in Brown County with military honors presented by the Brown County Honor Guard and the United States Army.

 Expressions of caring and kindness can be made to the Albright family www.meredith-clark.com.
 Information: (812) 597-4670

-To plant a tree in memory of Ray E. Albright, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ray E. Albright, please visit our floral store.